Skip to content

 In this map, each image in the photo collection is represented as a dot.
 The colors distinguish different clusters of related images.
 You can zoom in and out of the map and pan around it.
 Hover the mouse over a dot in order to see a preview thumbnail of its image, or click on a cluster to view its contents at full resolution.

 You can move the semantic map around, shrink it down in size, or hide it altogether.
-As you browser your photo collection, a yellow dot marker will highlight the location of the current image in the map.
+As you browse your photo collection, a yellow dot marker will highlight the location of the current image in the map.

 PhotoMapAI lets you search your collection by similarity to another image, by text, or by a combination of image and text as shown below: